 - Wifi: Off.
 I only turn the wifi on when I’m using something that requires it.
 Otherwise, it does drain the battery a bit.

-- Default Mode: Single.
+- Default Mode: Single Photo.
 This sets the shooting mode that the camera is in when you first turn it on.
 It saves time scrolling through the options.
 Some models also have a QuickCapture mode, but that only works with video and time lapse.
 You can also use it in conjunction with the default mode, setting the default to photos and using QuickCapture for video and thereby get both options.

 - Protune: On.
 Protune isn’t available on all models (it’s not on the HERO (2018), for example).
 Turning Protune on opens up a suite of options that aren’t available with Protune is turned off.
-Protune doesn’t produce RAW photos—they’re still JPGs—but think of it as something like a basic “professional mode.”
+Think of it as something like a basic “professional mode.”
 The photos aren’t going to look as snappy out of the camera, but it gives you more flexibility if your post-processing in something like Lightroom or the GoPro app.

-- ISO Limit: 800.
-Higher numbers give a brighter image in low light, but it often comes at a cost of more grain and image noise.
+- Protune Option / ISO Limit: 800.
+Higher numbers give a brighter image in low light, but it often comes at the cost of more grain and image noise.
 Lower numbers are finer and have less image noise, but the image will be darker in low light.
-It;s important to note that this setting isn’t specifying shooting at a particular ISO but rather setting a limit for the auto-ISO.
-The camera will choose the lowest setting it can get away with, so even if you set it to 800, if you’re shooting on a sunny beach it’s going to shoot at ISO 100.
+It’s important to note that this setting isn’t specifying shooting at a particular ISO but rather setting a limit for the auto-ISO.
+The camera will choose the lowest setting it can get away with, so even if you set it to 800, if you’re shooting on a sunny beach, it’s going to shoot at ISO 100.
 But if you’re shooting in lower light, it will try to use the best option up to the ISO limit you set.
 Some models now offer a wider range.

 - Protune Option / Color: GoPro.
 The other option is flat.
-If you truly want maximum control in post-processing set it to flat.
+If you truly want maximum control in post-processing, set it to flat.
 The GoPro setting gets you part of the way there and looks better right out of the camera.
 Here are some examples.

 - Sharpness: Low.
 I prefer to apply sharpening in post-processing, and it’s much easier to add sharpening than remove its effects.
 But unless you plan to add sharpening in post-processing, the High (default) or Medium settings are a better bet.
 I have a detailed explanation of Protune sharpening options here.

-- Exposure Compensation: 0.
+- Protune Option / Exposure Compensation: 0.
 When shooting with a DSLR or mirrorless, I’ll often underexpose slightly to bring out rich colors.
-But GoPros don’t have an especially wide dynamic range, and they don’t shoot in RAW, so there can be limited latitude to recovering shadows or highlights.
+But GoPros don’t have a wide dynamic range, so there can be limited latitude to recovering shadows or highlights even when shooting RAW.
 Aside from some specific situations that have difficult lighting, applying no exposure compensation works very well.
 (Pro tip: some models have a spot meter or “exposure control” that lets you fine-tune which part of the frame to use for the automatic exposure calculations.)

 Charging and Compatibility

 GoPro’s charge with the USB standard.
-So long as you take an AC adapter or travel adapter like this that’s compatible with the socket in whatever country you’re in, you don’t need to worry about things like 110V vs 220V (or 240V) (at least, not when it comes to your GoPro or most other mobile devices).
+So long as you take an AC adapter or travel adapter like this that’s compatible with the socket in whatever country you’re in, you don’t need to worry about things like 110V vs. 220V (or 240V) (at least, not when it comes to your GoPro or most other mobile devices).
 Nearly all USB AC chargers on the market now are 110-220 switchable, but that’s something worth checking on your device before jetting off.
 Newer models that use a USB-C cable can also take advantage of quick charging, if you’re using a compatible quick charger like GoPro’s own Supercharger.
 They’ll also charge without that special charger, but it won’t be as quick.

-When I first posted this, I recommended the HERO4 Silver, largely because the built-in LCD screen is very convenient to have when traveling.
+When I first posted this, I recommended the HERO4 Silver, largely because the built-in LCD screen is very convenient to have when travelling.
 It means you can see what you’re shooting and frame the shot with more than guesswork.
-There are ways to do that with the other GoPro models, including the Black and Session, but they involve either attaching an LCD screen on the back (HERO4 Black only) or using some kind of remote option like the GoPro phone app or dedicated remote viewer.
+With most of the newer models, you can get a through-the-lens live view with the GoPro mobile app, but it can be much quicker and more convenient to have that view built right onto the camera.

 That said, any of the GoPros will work well as a travel camera.
 So if you already have one, there’s really no reason you can’t use what you already have.

 I’ve put together more detailed side-by-side comparisons between these models at these links:

 - HERO5 Black vs HERO4 Silver